mongodb/docs/source/includes/api/automation-configuration/options.rst

    * - options.downloadBase
      - string
      - Required
-     - Directory on Linux and UNIX (including macOS) platforms for automatic version downloads and startup scripts.
+     - Directory on Linux and UNIX platforms for automatic version downloads and startup scripts.